Berlin, Holmes County, Ohio: Geography

 Berlin is situated in east-central Holmes County at the junction of U.S. Route 62 and State Route 39.
 US-62 leads northeast 11 mi to Wilmot, and State Route 39 leads southeast 10 mi to Sugarcreek.
 Together, the two highways lead west 7 mi to Millersburg, the Holmes county seat.

 Berlin is located at latitude 40° 33' 40" north and longitude 81° 47' 40" west.
 The ZIP code is 44610 and the FIPS place code is 05816.
 The elevation ranges from 1200 to 1280 ft above sea level.

 Economy

 More tourists visit Berlin, permanent population 685, than any other town in Ohio Amish Country.
 Berlin was the first town in Ohio to market the Amish to tourists.
-Berlin's business district is large, with as of 2012 more than 40 shops, 10 hotels, and multiple restaurants large and small.
+Berlin's business district is large, with as of 2012 more than 40 shops, 10 hotels, and 40 restaurants large and small.
 Amish county analyst Susan L. Trollinger calls its architecture and offerings "eclectic" but dominated by the American frontier and the 1950s and points out that like Walnut Creek, all call back to the past.
 Trollinger argues that the frontier theme in Berlin presents a story of peaceful people leaving crowded cities behind in order to make a better life for themselves and their families.
 The community is home to the Amish and Mennonite Heritage Center.